 The assets held by the Pensions Fund are primarily a mixture of equities, bonds and property.
-Following discussions with our actuary, an expected rate of return has been derived by considering the likely return on each of the asset classes.
-The return on bonds is assumed to be in line with market redemption yields whilst the return on equities and property have been derived from our actuary's proprietary asset model.
+Following discussions with our actuary, an expected rate of return has been set equal to the discount rate as per the forthcoming revised version of IAS19.